Rand404/solid-octo-eureka/Constitution.md

 ## Article 8 - Election Procedure

 **I**.
 Democratic elections are eligible to be voted in by all registered citizens.
 Positions that are democratically elected are the Chancellor and their Cabinet, the Supreme Court Justices and the Speaker.
-Elections are to be held on the 1-4th of the month at the ending of an office's term.
+Elections are to be held on the 1-4th of the month at the ending of an office's term. \
-**II** The Chancellor is responsible for recording the candidates for each position in the prelude to an election.
+**II**.
+The Chancellor is responsible for recording the candidates for each position in the prelude to an election. \
 **III**.
 To ensure that data collection is provided safely, it will be necessary for the Election Committee of the Confederacy to be established in order to collect votes through telegram.
-The committee will be comprised of the current Chancellor and one Justice selected amongst the Supreme Court.
+The committee will be comprised of the current Chancellor and one Justice selected amongst the Supreme Court.\
 **IV**.
-In order to vote, a nation must be a registered citizen, with no suspension of citizenship during the election time.
+In order to vote, a nation must be a registered citizen, with no suspension of citizenship during the election time.\
 **V**.
 The voting system for the Cabinet, Speaker and Supreme Court Justices will be a simple first-past-the-post system performed via telegram, in which every registered citizen may vote for each position with one vote.
-Votes may only be cast once and only once.
+Votes may only be cast once and only once.\
 **VI**.
 Chancellor elections are to be performed via regional poll lasting 3 days and commenced by the Minister of Internal Affairs.